-Expect-CT header lets sites opt in to reporting and/or enforcement of Certificate Transparency requirements, to prevent the use of misissued certificates for that site from going unnoticed.
+Expect-CT header lets sites opt in to reporting and/or enforcement of Certificate Transparency requirements.
+Certificate Transparency (CT) aims to prevent the use of misissued certificates for that site from going unnoticed.

 CT requirements can be satisfied via any one of the following mechanisms:

 - X.509v3 certificate extension to allow embedding of signed certificate timestamps issued by individual logs.
 Most TLS certificates issued by publicly-trusted CAs and used online contain embedded CT.

 - A TLS extension of type